The Types of Health Insurance Plans Sold On and Off of ObamaCare’s Marketplace

 Make Sure You Understand Your Health Insurance Plan

 When shopping for a health insurance plan it’s important to understand more than what basic “metal plans” are available.
 To properly compare plans you’ll have to understand your estimated income, medical needs and costs for next year, the docs you’ll need and drugs you take, and what you can pay in an emergency.
-You’ll also need to understand things like deductibles, premiums, insurer network, HMOs, PPOs, HSAs, and other technical health insurance terms that affect what type of coverage you get and how it works.
+You’ll also need to understand things like deductibles, premiums, insurer networks, drug formularies, HMOs, PPOs, HSAs, and other technical health insurance terms that affect what type of coverage you get and how it works.

-Make sure to read our guide to buying health insurance, our guide to comparing health plans, and our guide to how health insurance works to learn more about how technical health insurance terms affect your plans benefits and costs.
+Read our guide to buying health insurance, our guide to comparing health plans, and our guide to how health insurance works to learn more about how technical health insurance terms affect your plans benefits and costs.
 We don’t cover everything on this page, and there is a lot of important ground to cover.

 Why Buy Health Insurance?

 Most Americans will have to obtain a qualifying health plan (“minimum essential coverage“) and maintain coverage throughout the year or face a per month fee (unless they qualify for an exemption).
-You don’t have to use the marketplace to buy insurance, you can obtain insurance through your workplace, get private insurance outside of the exchange, obtain coverage through a Government healthcare program like Medicaid, CHIP or Medicaid or obtain qualifying insurance many other ways.
+You don’t have to use the Marketplace to Buy Insurance, you can obtain insurance through your workplace, get private insurance outside of the exchange, obtain coverage through a Government healthcare program like Medicaid, CHIP, or Medicare, or obtain qualifying insurance other ways.
 Below we will break down types of health insurance that count as “minimum essential coverage”.

 Qualifying Health Plans and Minimum Essential Coverage

-You will need a qualifying health plan, known as minimum essential coverage to avoid the fee in 2014, luckily most common types of health insurance count as minimum essential coverage.
+You will need a Qualifying Health Plan, known as minimum essential coverage to avoid the fee starting 2014, luckily most common types of health insurance count as minimum essential coverage.

 Minimum essential coverage includes the following: